faytey/Clinex/README.md

 ### View vote on a proposal
 A member can view the number of votes on a proposal by clicking on the [view number of votes](https://clinexapp.vercel.app/governance) tab on the website. input the vote id and click on submit to see the number of votes

-# CliNex Climate changed Datas / Contract
+# CliNex Climate change Data / Contract

 ## Overview

-The CliNex Climate changed Data / Contract is a decentralized application (DApp) built on the StarkNet blockchain, aiming to facilitate climate data reporting and analysis.
-This smart contract allows users to create, retrieve, and explore climate reports securely and transparently.
+The CliNex Climate change Data is gotten directly from the live open weather map API

 ## Features